 Oh wait, I didn’t mention Glowglitter—a synthetic form of what we humans call “glitter” which enhances the abilities of B.A.D.
 It was first developed by Dr. Barahptat Daboodop, whom B.A.D. now refers to as their sworn enemy, Pharaoh Nogo.
 He attempted to sell the “enhancement supplement” on the black market.
 The King upended Nogo and locked him up in the clink before the drug, I mean, enhancement supplement was distributed.
 (Or was it?)

 Abilities: Divine Body Control, Sonic Vision

-Unable to be knocked off-balance, always lands on his feet (or head).
+Unable to be knocked off-balance.
+Always lands on his feet (or head).
 Master of several street-level martial arts.
 Blind in both eyes.
 Years ago, Nogo, then Daboodop, impanted new eyes inside of Gil’s actual eyes.
 This was odd.
 Why not take out the old eyes and put in new ones?
-This is the greatest Super-advanced scientist of another place and time, is it not?
-Nogo is that, by the by.
-Anyway, the new eyes in the old ones have sonic enhancers.
+This is the greatest super-advanced scientist of another place and time, is it not?
+(Nogo is that, by the by.)
+Anyway, the new eyes inside the old ones have sonic enhancers.
 Then again, I wonder if Gil would rather hear in sonar that see in sonar?
 Wait, can you “hear in sonar?”
 I may have just discovered something.
 So, yeah, this is Gil the Top.
 He can hear with his eyes and ears

 Soup Kristly and Poncho Kazimitzu